Best Knife Sharpener of 2021

-In use and testing, we compare each sharpener's speed, versatility, ergonomics, and storage size.
+In use and testing, we compared each sharpener's speed, versatility, ergonomics, and storage size.
 We tested speed by reconditioning very old blades.
 We acquired a selection of beaten and worn blades and used each sharpener while resurfacing them.
-Versatility is a function of a sharpener's different degrees of sharpening resolution and of its ability or not to sharpen serrated blades.
-Each of these is largely defined by manufacturers' recommendations.
+Versatility is a function of a sharpener's different degrees of sharpening resolution, sharpening angle(s,) and its ability to sharpen serrated blades.
+Each of these is largely defined by manufacturers' recommendations and design.
 We tested ergonomics by using each sharpener on a variety of knife shapes and sizes and in a few different settings.
-We looked for a sharpener to run smoothly, to do so without striking the blade towards the tester, and to do so in a comfortable angle and position.
-Storage size is a function of measured footprint as well as overall volume.
+We looked for sharpeners that run smoothly, do so without striking the blade towards the tester, and do so in a comfortable angle and position.
+Storage size is a function of the measured footprint, as well as overall volume.

 Analysis and Test Results

-The fastest sharpener in our review is the Editors' Choice Chef's Choice Trizor 15.
+The fastest sharpener in our review is the Chef'sChoice Trizor 15.
 Its coarse grinding wheel can completely recondition a dirt and rock-dulled blade in mere seconds.
-The same task on something hand-powered like the other Editors' Choice Kitchellence sharpener might take hours.
-The other electric option in our test, the Work Sharp Culinary E2 isn't quite as fast as the Chef'sChoice, but it is way faster than the hand-powered options.
+The same task on something hand-powered like the Kitchellence sharpener could take hours.
+The other electric option in our test, the Work Sharp Culinary E2, isn't quite as fast as the Chef'sChoice, but it is way faster than the hand-powered models.

 Yes, there are multiple things that a blade sharpener can do.
 More accurately, there are different ways that a product can sharpen your edges.
 Mainly, you can choose the number of different gradations of sharpening texture.
 "Coarse" texture sharpening surfaces work faster and remove larger amounts of material, which is good for badly damaged or very dull blades.
 "Fine" textured surfaces work to polish existing major knife edge structure.
 Other versatility differences include the angle of edge construction and whether the tool can be used to sharpen serrated blades and/or scissors.

 The products we tested have between one and three different textures.
-The Top Pick SunrisePro Supreme is the only sharpener we tested with just one texture.
-It is comparable to others' "coarse" sharpener.
-We identify the SunrisePro as a good choice for those that want simplicity and won't sharpen their knives very often.
-At the other end of the spectrum are the three options on the Editors' Choice Chef's Choice Trizor and Kitchellence products.
-Three texture option are potentially more than most will need, but having the options isn't a bad thing.
-The discerning knife user will appreciate the added refinement of the third sharpening texture.
+The SunrisePro Supreme is the only sharpener we tested with just one texture.
+It is comparable to the "coarse" texture on other sharpeners.
+We think the SunrisePro is a good choice for those that want simplicity and won't sharpen their knives very often.
+At the other end of the spectrum are the three texture options on the Kitchellence and Chef'sChoice Trizor products.
+Three options are potentially more than most will need, but having too many options isn't a bad thing, and a discerning knife user will appreciate the added refinement of the third sharpening texture.
 The remaining products in our test all have two different textures to sharpen against.

 Pretty much all of the products we assessed have fixed angles for final edge tuning.
 The different textures in a single product might present slightly different angles, but not by much.
-Only the Top Pick Work Sharp EDC Pivot has noticeably different angles.
+Only the Work Sharp EDC Pivot has noticeably different pre-set angles.
 The coarse sharpener is a visibly smaller angle than the fine sharpener.
 If it is going to be different, this is the way to do it, but we don't know why it needs to be so different.
-We noticed no significant impacts of this differential.
+We noticed no significant impacts from this differential.

-The Best Buy Kitchen IQ is surprisingly easy to use, given its small stature.
+The Kitchen IQ is surprisingly easy to use, given its small stature.
 The rubberized base and grip make it stable and secure in use, and the notch along the base allows you to key it over a counter edge for additional security.

-We are all tight on space, and you probably don't want to further clutter your kitchen.
-This metric is not a complicated thing to examine.
-From smallest to largest, our tested products shook out like this: Work Sharp EDC, Smith's, Kitchen IQ, SunrisePro, Kitchellence, Priority Chef, Work Sharp E2, Chef'sChoice Trizor.
+Most of us are tight on space and don't want to add more clutter to our kitchens.
+Storage is not a complicated metric to examine.
+From smallest to largest, our tested products shook out like this: Work Sharp EDC, Smith's, Kitchen IQ, SunrisePro, Kitchellence, Priority Chef, Sharp Pebble, Work Sharp E2, Chef'sChoice Trizor.

 — Jediah Porter